Public Utilities Board: History

 The PUB is the statutory board of then Ministry of the Environment and Water Resources responsible for acquiring, producing, disseminating and reclaiming water to ensure a sustainable and efficient water supply for Singapore.
 It has also been known as the National Water Agency, after it stopped facilitating the supply of electricity and gas.

 During the colonial period and up to 1961, the supply of water in Singapore was managed by the Municipal Water Department under the guidance of the Municipal Engineer.
 Three reservoirs in Singapore are named after notable Municipal Engineers James MacRitchie, Robert Peirce and David J. Murnane.

 The idea of a Public Utilities Board was first introduced in 1961 when industrialisation was driving up the country's demand for power.
-However, it was only in 1 May 1963 that the statutory board came into force.
+However, it was only on 1 May 1963 that the statutory board came into force.

 Prior to its reconstitution as the National Water Agency on 1 April 2001, the PUB was previously under the Ministry of Trade and Industry where it facilitated the supply of electricity, water and gas in Singapore.
 Today, the PUB is solely in charge of water supplies with the management and control of electricity and gas transferred to the Energy Market Authority (EMA).

 In 2003 and 2005, the PUB launched the first NEWater project and the first desalinated water treatment project respectively.
 This further diversified water supply in Singapore to four main sources: local catchment water, imported water, NEWater and desalinated water.
 They are also known as the Four National Taps.